michael550h/Trail-Utopia-Pathfinding-visualizer/README.md

  5. Breadth First Search(un-weighted)
  6. Dept First Search(un-weighted)

-Here are the link below for its working process:
+Here is the link below for its working process: